 Relax after your exploration of the Forbidden City with a festive lunch of Beijing’s succulent signature dish, Peking Duck.
 Emperors were the first to enjoy this classic preparation of slow-roasted, crispy-skinned duck; in fact, the first mention of this delicacy dates back to the imperial kitchens in 1330, and it became eponymous with Beijing—or Peking, as it was then known—in the 1450s.
 After lunch, the Temple of Heaven, the largest and best-preserved Taoist temple in Beijing, is on the agenda.
 Built in 1420, this breathtaking temple complex was where the emperors of the Ming Dynasty and Qing Dynasty would hold the Heaven Worship Ceremony each year.
 While you’re there, you’ll have the opportunity to join in on a tai chi class—the ancient Chinese tradition of meditative exercise.

-Today is a Bucket List Moment kind of day, as you stand at last atop China’s most iconic site—the Great Wall.
-The views are spectacular!
-You’ll also have tea at a traditional teahouse and take a rickshaw ride through the city’s ancient hutongs—historic neighborhoods that date back to the 15th century—where you will have lunch with a friendly local family at their home.
+Today is a bucket list kind of day, as you stand at last atop China’s most iconic site—the Great Wall.
+You’ll also have tea at a traditional teahouse and take a rickshaw ride through the city’s ancient hutongs, where you’ll enjoy lunch.

 Featured Excursion: Culture, history and intrigue—hutongs, teahouses and the Great Wall

-Culture, history and intrigue—hutongs, teahouses and the Great Wall
+Culture, history and intrigue—hutongs, teahouse and the Great Wall

 Expand your experience of Beijing’s amazing culture with a visit to the hutongs, the historic residential neighborhoods that developed around the Forbidden City during the 15th century.
 Traditional multigenerational homes built around courtyards line the narrow lanes, along with tiny shops selling everything from luxury goods to everyday necessities.
 Not only are the sights along these winding streets fascinating, but you’ll get to see them in the most traditional way—via rickshaw.
 What’s behind the doors of these homes?
 Find out as you join a local family for a typical Chinese luncheon in their home.